NorthStarUAS/ImageAnalysis/scripts/README.md

   ## 4c-review-matches.py

-  * this should be done on the original match pairs before full chain grouping to hopefully avoid incorrectly linking chains due to a bad match pair *
+  This should be done on the original match pairs before full chain grouping to hopefully avoid incorrectly linking chains due to a bad match pair.

-  Interactive script that presents the worst outliers (based on some relationship fit of the match pairs) and allows the user to review and accept or delete the match.
+  Interactive script that presents the worst outliers (based on some relationship fit of the match pairs) and allows the user to review and accept or delete potential outliers.

   ## 4d-match-grouping.py